Practice/Industry Group Overview

 In any transportation coverage analysis, it is imperative to understand the relationship of the parties involved (i.e. vehicle/truck owner, lessor, lessee, trailer owner), as well as the contractual relationship and additional insured status of various parties.
 Often there are issues regarding property damage, underinsured motorist coverage, excess/primary insurance obligations, worker's compensation, permissive use and scope of employment.
 All of this must be examined in conjunction with the extensive statutory and regulatory scheme governing commercial and personal transportation.
 If one thing is key -- it is an understanding that a few key facts, technical knowledge, or statutory twist may mean the difference between success and failure when is comes to transportation insurance coverage issues.

-Our Global Insurance Services Group is comprised of over 30 attorneys -- all seamlessly connected through technology.
-The group includes a number of key partners who are national leaders in the practice area.
+Our Global Insurance Services Group includes a number of key partners who are national leaders in the practice area.
 We ensure a cohesive and singular coverage position for clients in transportation matters.
 Often these matters involve components and parties from several different jurisdictions.
 As such, early conflict of law analysis is essential.
-Every two weeks, we publish CaseWatch Insurance, a survey on every appellate level insurance coverage decision in the United States.
+We publish CaseWatch Insurance, a survey on every appellate level insurance coverage decision in the United States.
 We also maintain a daily blog on recent national insurance decisions entitled the Insurance and Reinsurance Report, and send daily case and industry news updates on Twitter at InsureReReport.
 Our blog was named by Lexis Nexis as one of the top 50 Insurance blogs in the world.
 CaseWatch Insurance, our blog, and Twitter feed give us a unique national perspective on insurance law and aid in conflict of law questions.
 These publications succeed because we have divided the United States into geographic areas and charged different members of our team with staying current on these areas.

 Our attorneys are accomplished speakers and presenters in air, rail and highway insurance insurance issues.
 Our group also includes the editor of the renowned Couch on Insurance treatise and authors of the Appleman on Insurance treatise.
 Our attorneys have spoken all over the world on transportation insurance topics and are sought after as experts in the field of insurance.
 Goldberg Segalla's Global Insurance Services practice consists of attorneys who hold key leadership positions in state and national insurance organizations, including the Defense Research Institute, the International Association of Defense Counsel, International Claim Association, Federation of Defense and Corporate Counsel and the Council on Litigation Management.
 It is upon this broad base that we consider ourselves uniquely qualified to represent our clients on all types of transportation coverage matters.